German cover letter guide – beat ATS systems & get noticed by local employers

 ATS will compare requirements set by HR with what is on your CV and… your cover letter!
 It will search for the right keywords and compare them with the initial job ad.

 Formatting your cover letter the right way, with the right keywords, it will maximize your chances to get invited to an interview.
+Read the section for ATS optimization for more details.

 Can I send my cover letter in English?